 The first of these is a border dispute concerning the land and maritime boundary between Slovenia and Croatia.
-The two countries signed an arbitration agreement on 4 November 2009, which established an arbitration tribunal tasked with determining the maritime and land boundary between the two states, Slovenia's access to the high seas and the regime for the use of the relevant maritime areas.
+The two countries signed an arbitration agreement on 4 November 2009, which established an arbitration tribunal tasked with determining the maritime and land boundary between the two states, Slovenia's "junction" to the high seas and the regime for the use of the relevant maritime areas.
 Following three stages of written pleadings, oral hearings took place between 2 June and 13 June 2014 at the Permanent Court of Arbitration in The Hague.
 In July 2015, Croatia announced its intention to withdraw from the arbitration agreement after Croatian media published alleged wiretaps of the conversations between an arbitrator and a Slovenian agent.
 Slovenia rejected Croatia's attempt to withdraw from the agreement.
 After the arbitrators appointed by Slovenia and Croatia resigned from the tribunal, the president of the tribunal appointed two new arbitrators and the tribunal has scheduled further proceedings.
-An oral hearing to the arbitration was held on 17 March 2016 and on 30 June 2016, the tribunal issued a partial award in which it decided to continue the arbitration proceedings.
+An oral hearing relating to the arbitration was held on 17 March 2016 and on 30 June 2016, the tribunal issued a partial award in which it decided to continue the arbitration proceedings.

-The second dispute with Croatia stems from the 2001 Agreement on Succession issues and centres on foreign-currency deposits of individuals with Ljubljanska banka, d.d., Ljubljana, Glavna filijala Zagreb ("Ljubljanska banka, Main Branch Zagreb").
+The second dispute with Croatia stems from the 2001 Agreement on Succession issues and centres on foreign-currency deposits of individuals with Ljubljanska banka, d.d., Ljubljana, Glavna filijala Zagreb

+("Ljubljanska banka, Main Branch Zagreb").
 On 11 March 2013, the Prime Ministers of Slovenia and Croatia signed a memorandum of understanding which stipulated that the resolution of the dispute had to be found on the basis of the Agreement on Succession Issues, which was signed by all the successor states to the former SFRY.
 The Agreement on Succession Issues is the only legally binding instrument applicable to successor states for addressing the outstanding issues remaining from the former Yugoslavia.
 Until there is a final resolution to the dispute, the Croatian Government is obliged to ensure the stay of all judicial proceedings in Croatia relating to the transferred foreign-currency savings.
 It is also obliged to ensure that no new judicial or other proceedings are initiated with regard to the transferred foreign-currency savings.

 Cases involving the status of foreign-currency deposits from the former SFRY have also been brought against Slovenia in domestic and international courts, including the ECHR.
 In line with the judgment of the Grand Chamber of the ECHR dated 16 July 2014, Slovenia is obliged to take all necessary arrangements, including legislative amendments, within one year, to allow depositors to recover their "old" foreign-currency savings under the same conditions as those who had such savings in domestic branches of Slovenian banks.
 The judgment applies only to foreign-currency savings that have not yet been repaid by individual successor states.
-The estimated amount of financial resources necessary to implement the judgment is ε 385 million between 2016 to 2018, of which ε 250 million is required for 2016.
-In line with the Act Regulating the Enforcement of the European Court of Human Rights Judgment in Case No. 60642/08 (Zakon o načinu izvršitve sodbe evropskega sodišča za človekove pravice v zadevi številka 60642/08 (ZNISESČP)), which entered into force on 4 July 2015, applicants are able to file their requests for verification from 1 December 2015 to 31 December 2016, the Republic had paid ε 67.5 million to more than 5,500 beneficiaries.
+The estimated amount of financial resources necessary to implement the judgment is €385 million from 2016 to 2018, of which €140 million is required for 2017.
+In line with the Act Regulating the Enforcement of the European Court of Human Rights Judgment in Case No. 60642/08 (Zakon o načinu izvršitve sodbe Evropskega sodišča za človekove pravice v zadevi številka 60642/08 (ZNISESČP)), which entered into force on 4 July 2015, applicants are able to file their requests for verification from 1 December 2015 to 31 December 2017.
+The first payments were distributed to depositors in March 2016 and as of 31 December 2016, the Republic had paid €108.7 million to more than 10,400 beneficiaries.